-Jodie Underhill - Co-founder
+Jodie Underhill - Co-Founder

-Jodie is the Co-founder of Waste Warriors and has started and worked extensively in both the Dehradun and Dharamsala project locations, as well as at multiple large events around India.
+Jodie is the co-founder of Waste Warriors and has started and worked extensively in both the Dehradun and Dharamsala project locations, as well as at multiple large events around India.
 Born in Great Yarmouth, England in 1976, Jodie became better known as 'Garbage Girl' here in India because of her tough and uncompromising work towards clean-up drives and waste management solutions.
 Jodie has more than eight years of waste management experience and will always represent the spirit and strength behind our organization.
 She is now back in the UK but still supports our head office team through her partnership development and fundraising work.

-Avinash Pratap Singh - Chief Operations Officer
+Avinash Pratap Singh - Chief Executive Officer

-Chirag Mahajan - Communications Manager
+Chirag Mahajan - Sr. Manager, Communications

 Chirag grew up in Hyderabad, India, and went to the University of British Columbia, Vancouver, Canada, to do his Bachelor of Arts.
 He then spent three years in various positions at a Vancouver radio station, CiTR 101.9 FM, including News Director of News 101, Web Editor of Discorder Magazine, Technical Producer of Terry Project Podcast, Producer and Host of Discorder Radio, and Campus Coverage Coordinator.
 After exploring the radio world, Chirag completed a diploma in audio engineering and post-production from Nimbus School of Recording Arts & Media, Vancouver.
 After freelancing as a multimedia editor (graphics, sound, and web), he left North America in November 2016 to travel as a backpacker across India, where he saw this country and the issues it faced with garbage from a new perspective.
 Chirag found out about Waste Warriors and in June 2017 he joined us as a full-time volunteer, eventually becoming our Dharamsala Project Manager.
-In July 2018, he joined the head office as Communications Manager.
+In July 2018, he joined the head office to lead communications.

-Vijayshwari Rawat - Admin Assistant
+Vijayshwari Rawat - Administrative Supervisor

 After working with Punjab National Bank for two years and the PAN card office for five years, Vijayshwari joined Waste Warriors in January 2017 as an Admin Assistant.
 She feels very proud to be working with Waste Warriors, as it has enhanced her knowledge about waste management.
 We are happy to have her with us as she is very responsible and undertakes all her office duties very efficiently.